The Best Campervan Oven For Vanlife

 Baking a pizza in a cast-iron skillet

+Our primary pan while traveling is an enameled cast iron skillet.
+It is by far the most versatile pan we have ever owned.
+We use it for every meal and bake in it with no issues.
+Enameled pans can be harder to keep safe in a van, but we find it worth it.
 The best part is that cast iron pans work on every type of stovetop, including induction tops.
-Not only will a cast iron pan work with whatever stovetop you have but a cast iron pan does not take up anywhere near as much space as a larger campervan oven.
-If you would rather avoid using propane in your campervan or bus conversion, using a cast iron pan as a campervan oven might be perfect.
+Not only will a cast iron pan work with whatever stovetop you have, but it does not take up anywhere near as much space as a larger campervan oven.

 Dometic RV 3 Burner Campervan Oven